 Ever wonder how a youth sports league schedule gets created?
 Below are a few of the things that determine how and when the AYSC Fall or Spring Developmental schedules get made up.
-Piecing together everything is no easy task – it typically takes several days (and many volunteer hours) at the start of each Spring or Fall season to get everything worked out.
-We appreciate your patience as we finalize the organization of each season.
+Piecing together everything is no easy task – it typically takes several days (and many volunteer hours) at the start of each Spring or Fall season, or upon the release of Township field or gym times, to get everything worked out.
+We appreciate your patience as we organize each season.

 1. Number of Player Registrations / Number of Teams in Each Age Group

 Of course no schedule can be made until teams have been formed – without knowing how many teams will play in each age group, it’s impossible to determine who will play when.
 Aldergrove typically has a high number of late registrations – many come in well beyond our August 1 “deadline” (typically, about 25% of players register ‘late’).

 Our Club tries to not turn away anyone who wants to play soccer in Aldergrove even if they register late.
 We do have an “early registration” discount to try and increase before-deadline registrations, but many people simply don’t get around to registering until the new school year rolls around.
 We could strictly enforce a ‘no late registration policy’ like some other local clubs; this might allow us to plan schedules sooner, but MANY youth in our community would be turned away from playing soccer, and far fewer teams would play against each other.

 Almost all youth sports leagues have a constant challenge in getting parents / guardians to step forward as volunteer team leaders or coaches; many feel they do not have enough experience or skill to coach, but the truth is that at the younger ages, you don’t have to have any official coaching credentials or training to be a team leader or coach – the primary responsibility is to help players develop very basic skills (dribbling, shooting, passing etc.) and ensure they have FUN!